sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	#SBATCH --time=00:30:00
 	#SBATCH --cpus-per-task=1
 	#SBATCH --mem=1G
-	#SBATCH -o multiqc_Ruhland2016.o
+	#SBATCH -o 020_l_multiqc_Ruhland2016.o

-	multiqc -f 020_multiqc_Ruhland2016.html /shared/data/Solutions/Ruhland2016/010_fastqc/
+	multiqc -f 020_r_multiqc_Ruhland2016.html 010_d_fastqc/
 	```
-  On the cluster, this script is also in `/shared/data/Solutions/Ruhland2016/020_multiqc.sh`
+  On the cluster, this script is also in `/shared/data/Solutions/Ruhland2016/020_s_multiqc.sh`

-??? done "MultiQC sbatch script for Liu2015"
+??? success "MultiQC sbatch script for Liu2015"

 	This script fetches the report from the `Solutions/` folder.